Kanaine's Maker

 Thank you so much for dropping by, please let me introduce myself!

 I'm Sydelle, my given Indian name is Ipnaamawax, and I am the maker here at Kanaine.
-I come from the people of the Cayuse, Walla Walla, and Yakama Nations of Oregon and Washington and am Korean on my father's side.
-I am a full-time mom of 3 lovely girls and PhD *candidate in Public Health at Oregon State University.
+I come from the people of the Cayuse, Walla Walla, and Yakama Nations of Oregon and Washington and am Korean-American on my father's side.
+I am a full-time mom of 3 lovely girls and recently obtained my PhD in Public Health.
 I have an MPH in Public Health as well as two B.S. degrees in Public Health and Biocultural Anthropology.
 I have worked for a small corporate contractor to the Department of Energy at Hanford Nuclear Reservation where I started my family and learned that I had a passion for bridging our Tribal communities with authentic representation and honest meaningful consultation.

-I strive to create designs that cross the line between the rugged western influences I grew up with in rural eastern Oregon and the street styles I am drawn to in my personal wardrobe.
+At Kanaine, I strive to create designs that cross the line between the rugged western influences I grew up with in rural eastern Oregon and the street styles I am drawn to in my personal wardrobe.
 I have always had an eye for fashion and a confidence in my own style journey.
 Each piece offered through Kanaine is sourced, cut, crafted, packaged and shipped by me in my home studio here in the Willamette Valley of Oregon.
 I make things I wear and you will see that in many of my product photos (maker, mom, model, photographer, the list goes on - small business owners am i right!!?).

 Thank you for being a part of this journey, and drop a line anytime if you have further questions or ideas you think Kanaine would be interested in.